 Practice slowly and deliberately

-Implementing these changes in your fretting technique can be frustrating, especially if you have learned to play differently.
+Implementing these changes in your fretting technique can be frustrating, especially if you have how to play guitar differently.

 But if you truly wish to improve as a guitar player and eliminate squeaking noises while you are playing, you have no other option but to change the way you play guitar.